alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/access-management.md

 ## GitHub alternatives

-- We are hosting our repository on Gitlab, can we also use Insiders?

-Absolutely!
 Material for MkDocs Insiders is designed to be compatible with various repository hosting platforms, including GitLab.
 The key requirement is still a GitHub account, as we use GitHub Sponsors for all transactions and manage access to the private Insiders repository through GitHub.